 1) Walk Around the Old City

-The best place to start your Luxembourg City exploration is with the Unesco-listed Old City, the historic centre of town, set in a scenic location on top of a cliff overlooking the confluence of the Alzette and Petrusse rivers.
+The best place to start your exploration of Luxembourg City attractions is the Unesco-listed Old City, the historic centre of town, set in a scenic location on top of a cliff overlooking the confluence of the Alzette and Petrusse rivers.

 Less than a minute walk away you’ll find the Grand Duke’s Palace and the Parliament of Luxembourg located right next door and connected to another building by a modern glass passage.
 Another cool location to check out in the Old City is the Place d’